-In February 2014, the following TSR shares were awarded to each of the executive officers named in the Summary Compensation Table: Mr. Bunch, 14,256; Mr. Sklarsky, 2,851; Mr. McGarry, 2,495; Mr. Navikas, 2,673; and Mr. Sekmakas, 2,495.
-Mr. McGarry was awarded a one-time grant of 1,090 TSR shares in August 2014 in conjunction with his promotion to Chief Operating Officer.
+In February 2018, the following TSR shares were awarded to each of the executive officers named in the Summary Compensation Table: Mr. McGarry, 22,925; Mr. Morales, 3,725; Mr. Bost, 3,725; and Mr. Knavish, 2,579.
+Ms. Liebert was awarded a one-time grant of 3,172 TSR shares in June 2018 when she joined the Company.
 Such awards are consistent with our program to distribute long-term incentive awards equally among three different equity-based vehicles, as discussed above under "Long-Term Incentive Compensation."

-The performance period for the TSR shares granted in 2012 ended on December 31, 2014.
-PPG's total shareholder return was measured against that of the S&P 500 (as described above) over the three-year period ending December 31, 2014.
-PPG's ranking on this performance measure was at the 95th percentile, resulting in payouts at 220% of target.
+The performance period for the TSR shares granted in 2016 ended on December 31, 2018.
+PPG's total shareholder return was measured against that of the S&P 500 (as described above) over the three-year period ending December 31, 2018.
+PPG's ranking on this performance measure was at the 31st percentile, resulting in payouts at 32.5% of target.
 The payouts were distributed 50% in shares of PPG common stock and 50% in cash.
-The cash payment was calculated based on the average PPG stock closing price during the month of December 2014.
-Payouts to the executive officers named in the Summary Compensation Table for the 2012 TSR grants were: Mr. Bunch, 30,985 shares and \$6,973,034; Mr. McGarry, 4,077 shares and \$917,570 (aggregate of two grants in 2012); Mr. Navikas, 4,077 shares and \$917,570; and Mr. Sekmakas, 4,077 shares and \$917,570 (aggregate of two grants in 2012).
-Such share payouts, which vested in December 2014, are reflected in the Option Exercises and Stock Vested table on page 52.
+The cash payment was calculated based on the average PPG stock closing price during the month of December 2018.
+Payouts to the executive officers named in the Summary Compensation Table for the 2016 TSR grants were: Mr. McGarry, 3,934 shares and \$397,486; Mr. Morales, 160 shares and \$16,174; Mr. Bost, 713 shares and \$72,077; and Mr. Knavish, 286 shares and \$28,912.
+Such share payouts, which vested in December 2018, are reflected in the Option Exercises and Stock Vested table on page 48.

 Performance-based RSUs.
-Performance-based RSUs represent a contingent share grant that is made at the beginning of a three-calendar-year performance period and vests on the last day of the performance period.
+Performance-based RSUs, or PBRSUs, represent a contingent share grant that is made at the beginning of a three-calendar-year performance period and vests on the last day of the performance period.
 If we achieve certain pre-determined performance thresholds, payment is settled in shares of PPG common stock in the February immediately after the end of the three-year performance period.
-The performance criteria for each year in the three-year performance period are 10% growth in earnings-per-share and 12% cash flow return on capital, taking into account the same adjustment categories utilized by the compensation committee in determining earnings-per-share for purposes of annual incentive awards (see "Annual Incentive Awards" above).
+The performance criteria for each year in the three-year performance period are 10% growth in adjusted earnings-per-diluted share and 12% cash flow return on capital, taking into account the same adjustment categories utilized by the Officers-Directors Compensation Committee in determining adjusted earnings-per-diluted share for purposes of annual incentive awards (see "Annual Incentive Awards" above).
 If minimum performance is not achieved, no shares are issued with respect to the grant.
 If performance is above target, the number of shares issued may exceed the original number of contingent shares awarded.
 The minimum and maximum number of shares that may be issued upon settlement of an PBRSU ranges from 0% to 180% of the original number of contingent shares awarded, depending on the number of goals attained during the three-year period (see the table below for a breakdown of the payout percentages).
 No dividend equivalents are awarded on performance-based RSUs.
 By including performance-based RSUs in the long-term incentive mix, executives are rewarded when financial performance objectives are achieved over an extended period of time.
 Summarized below are the material provisions of the performance-based RSUs: